Punktum-dk/epp-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

+- 2.11 2018-10-23
+  - Added more information on the rules and errors codes related to [renew domain](#renew-domain)

 - 2.10 2018-10-08
   - Added more information on [create host](#create-host) command and the use of extension versus authentication for specification of nameserver administrator.